Owen Sound Transportation Company: Tobermory–South Baymouth ferry service

 In 1930, Captain R. Vittie and H.W.
 Harmer, of Southampton, Ontario, obtained a charter for the Georgian Bay and Manitoulin Transportation Company.
-They had purchased John Tackaberry's S.S.
-Henry Pedwell.
+They had purchased John Tackaberry's SS Henry Pedwell.
 The steamer was taken to Midland where it was widened and its gangway modified to accommodate automobiles.
 Later that summer the Henry Pedwell was placed in ferry service between Tobermory and South Baymouth.

-With the 1930 season underway, OSTC purchased a retired Detroit Fire Department fire boat named the S.S.
-James R Elliot, delivering it to the Midland Shipbuilding Company for conversion into a combination package freighter and passenger ferry.
+With the 1930 season underway, OSTC purchased a retired Detroit Fire Department fire boat named the SS James R. Elliot, delivering it to the Midland Shipbuilding Company for conversion into a combination package freighter and passenger ferry.
 Replacing her boiler and steam engine with a new diesel engine increased her freight capacity and enabled her to transport automobiles.
 Overnight passenger cabins were also added.
-In 1931 the vessel was renamed the M.S.
-Normac, after the OSTC's general manager Norman McKay, captain of the S.S.
-Manitoulin.
+In 1931 the vessel was renamed the MS Normac, after the OSTC's general manager Norman McKay, captain of the SS Manitoulin.

-The M.S.
-Normac began her scheduled route on July 16, 1931, taking the place formerly assigned to the S.S.
-Manasoo, leaving Owen Sound at 11:15 p.m.
-Thursdays and returning at 4:30 am on the following Tuesday.
-Meanwhile, with the S.S.
-Manitoulin continuing her weekly Monday evening departures from Owen Sound, the OSTC also acquired the service of the Georgian Bay and Manitoulin Transportation Company and its steamer the S.S.
-Henry Pedwell, which they renamed S.S.
-Kagawong.
+The MS Normac began her scheduled route on July 16, 1931, taking the place formerly assigned to the SS Manasoo, leaving Owen Sound at 11:15 PM Thursdays and returning at 4:30 AM on the following Tuesday.
+Meanwhile, with the SS Manitoulin continuing her weekly Monday evening departures from Owen Sound, the OSTC also acquired the service of the Georgian Bay and Manitoulin Transportation Company and its steamer the SS Henry Pedwell, which they renamed SS Kagawong.
 The Kagawong was returned to the Tobermory - South Baymouth auto ferry route during the 1931 July to September season.
 During early and late seasons she operated on the Sault Ste.
 Marie route from Tuesday evening to Saturday morning, with weekend trips to Providence Bay.

-From 1932 the summer-only ferry service between Tobermory and South Baymouth was assigned to the M.S.
-Normac, which sailed the route sturdily and steadfastly for the next 30 seasons.
-The owners of the S.S.
-Kagawong, Vittie and Harmer, defaulted on the mortgage held on the ship by its previous owner, and it was relinquished back to John Tackaberry.
-Dominion Transportation Company operated its M.S.
-Hibou between Owen Sound and Providence Bay until 1933, when it was assigned to other duties.
-John Tackaberry operated his S.S.
-Islet Prince over the same route, although this ship was better known as a Pelee Island ferry.
+From 1932 the summer-only ferry service between Tobermory and South Baymouth was assigned to the MS Normac, which sailed the route sturdily and steadfastly for the next 30 seasons.
+The owners of the SS Kagawong, Vittie and Harmer, defaulted on the mortgage held on the ship by its previous owner, and it was relinquished back to John Tackaberry.
+Dominion Transportation Company operated its MS Hibou between Owen Sound and Providence Bay until 1933, when it was assigned to other duties.
+John Tackaberry operated his SS Islet Prince over the same route, although this ship was better known as a Pelee Island ferry.